Finite convergence and minimizer extraction in moment relaxations with correlative sparsity: Introduction

-In fact, a close inspection of Lasserre's arguments reveals why one should expect \Cref{thm:FF} to hold.
-First, assumptions \ref{ass:lasserre:lmis} and \ref{ass:lasserre:archimedean} in \Cref{thm:lasserre} allow one to apply to each clique $\Delta_i$ a measure-theoretic version of Putinar's Positivstellensatz \cite[Lemma~4.1]{Putinar1993}, which states that the `clique subsequence' of $\vec{y}$ indexed by the multi-indices $\alpha \in \SparseExponents{\infty}$ supported on $\Delta_i$ has a unique representing measure $\mu_{\Delta_i}$.
-One then verifies that the measures $\mu_{\Delta_1},\ldots,\mu_{\Delta_m}$ have consistent marginals on the clique intersections.
-Finally, one assembles these `local' measures into the `global' representing measure $\mu$ through a technical construction based on \cref{e:rip} \cite[Lemma~6.4]{Lasserre2006}.
-With this proof strategy in mind, it is clear that one can obtain a version of \Cref{thm:lasserre} for a finite vector $\vec{y} = (y_\alpha)_{\alpha \in \SparseExponents{2\omega}}$ by replacing assumptions \ref{ass:lasserre:lmis} and \ref{ass:lasserre:archimedean} with conditions ensuring that the finite `clique subvectors' of $\vec{y}$ have representing measures $\mu_{\Delta_1},\ldots,\mu_{\Delta_m}$ with consistent marginals.
-The conditions in \Cref{thm:FF} are a very natural choice to accomplish this.
-Indeed, \cref{e:lmis} and \cref{e:flat-moments} enable a \emph{flat extension} of the moment matrices for each clique and ensure the existence of \emph{finitely atomic} representing measures $\mu_{\Delta_1},\ldots,\mu_{\Delta_m}$ for the clique subvectors (see \cite{CurtoFialkow2000,Fialkow2016review}, as well as \cite{Laurent2009} for an introductory exposition).
+Separating the solution of sparse moment problems from their application to moment-SOS relaxations also helps us clarify their proofs.
+For example, to prove \Cref{thm:lasserre}, one first applies to each clique $\Delta_i$ a measure-theoretic version of Putinar's Positivstellensatz \cite[Lemma~4.1]{Putinar1993}, which states that the `clique subsequence' of $\vec{y}$ indexed by the multi-indices $\alpha \in \SparseExponents{\infty}$ supported on $\Delta_i$ has a unique representing measure $\mu_{\Delta_i}$ when assumptions \ref{ass:lasserre:lmis} and \ref{ass:lasserre:archimedean} hold.
+Then, one verifies that the measures $\mu_{\Delta_1},\ldots,\mu_{\Delta_m}$ have consistent marginals on the clique intersections.
+Finally, one assembles these consistent `local' measures into the `global' representing measure $\mu$ through a technical construction based on \cref{e:rip} \cite[Lemma~6.4]{Lasserre2006}.

+Our \Cref{thm:FF} can be proven following the same strategy because, as we will show, its assumptions guarantee that the `clique subvectors' of $\vec{y} = (y_\alpha)_{\alpha \in \SparseExponents{2\omega}}$ have representing measures $\mu_{\Delta_1},\ldots,\mu_{\Delta_m}$ with consistent marginals.
+Specifically, conditions \cref{e:lmis} and \cref{e:flat-moments} enable a \emph{flat extension} of the moment matrices for each clique and ensure the existence of \emph{finitely atomic} representing measures $\mu_{\Delta_1},\ldots,\mu_{\Delta_m}$ for the clique subvectors (see \cite{CurtoFialkow2000,Fialkow2016review}, as well as \cite{Laurent2009} for an introductory exposition).
 Condition \cref{e:flat-overlap}, instead, ensures that these measures have consistent marginals.
-We provide the technical details in \cref{s:proof}, while in \cref{s:recovery} we give an explicit version of Lasserre's measure assembly procedure for our atomic setting to show that one can algorithmically recover the `atomic decomposition' \cref{e:atomic-y}.
-We also show that the construction gives an atomic representing measure with maximal support (equivalently, in the language of \cite{Fialkow2017corevariety,Blekherman2020corevariety}, it constructs the \emph{core variety} of the Riesz functional associated with $\vec{y} = (y_\alpha)_{\alpha \in \SparseExponents{2\omega}}$).
+We provide the technical details in \cref{s:proof}.